sgkhusal/42-CPP/cpp02/README.md

 };
 ```
 Using `const` in the copy constructor declaration and in the `=`operator overload declaration ensures that they do not modify the source object being referred to

+Additionally, the parameter in the copy constructor is passed by reference as a necessity: if this weren’t a reference, the copy constructor would itself invoke a copy, thus invoking itself again and so on till the system runs out of memory.

 <br>